 - First, the transport system is entirely different from what we have at home.

-- Second, I have never been in a train before.
+- Second, I have never been on a train before.

 - Third, I don’t know how to purchase a ticket.